-If you’re a PS Plus subscriber you’ll have access to the PlayStation Plus Collection, a range of some of the best games from the PS4 era, at no additional cost.
+A PS Plus subscription costs £7 per month (or £50 per year).
+As well as access to online multiplayer, membership unlocks access to the PlayStation Plus Collection – a range of some of the best games from the PS4 era, at no additional cost.
 This is a mouthwatering proposition for those playing catch-up.
 Most are worth playing, but anyone yet to play God of War, The Last Guardian and Uncharted 4 should get to work on fixing that.

 Pulse 3D Wireless headset (£90)